inmanta/inmanta-core/docs/resource_sets/resource_sets.rst

 Limitations
 *************
 With partial compiles the compiler cannot verify all constraints that would be checked when a full compile is ran.
 For example, not all index constraints can be verified.
-It's the responsibility of the service modeller to make sure that these constraints are satisfied.
+It's the responsibility of the model developer to make sure that these constraints are satisfied.